deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 Yan looked at him.
 “We know what we are.
 You say, because of our strength, we may one day endanger *all* sky-tribes?
 Just by living?”

 “Had you been left alone in your forest, no. Probably not.
 Now that you *are* a sky-tribe, it is inevitable.
 Yours is a *magnificently* alive people, and you burn all the brighter for being bound to your sky-friends.
-The three of you are joined in a competitive partnership of excellence, a positive feedback loop that cannot fail to capture *their* attention once it passes a certain threshold….and *that—”* he pointed at the Entity again “—is a preview of your futures.
+The three of you are joined in a competitive partnership of excellence, a positive feedback loop that cannot fail to capture *their* attention once it passes a certain threshold…and *that—”* he pointed at the Entity again “—is a preview of your futures.
 A mind that touches multiple realms of reality.
 Its existence now is…is an ember atop dry kindling.
 Just by being what it is, it threatens to ignite a conflict we cannot win.”

 “That conflict is coming anyway, no matter what we do,” Gilgamesh pointed out.
 “Our galaxies are destined to collide.”